Skip to main content

 Caches are scoped per branch so concurrent work doesn’t collide:

-• main stores per-commit caches so new branches can seed from the nearest ancestor
+• main keeps per-commit caches; new branches seed from the cache at their merge base.

-• Non-main branches store the latest cache only
+• Non-main branches store only the latest cache.